 Chris Horst, VP of Development

 Since starting in 2006, Chris Horst has served in a variety of roles at HOPE.
-As Director of Development, Chris employs his passion for advancing initiatives at the intersection of entrepreneurship and the Gospel to share HOPE’s story with new and existing supporters.
+As vice president of development, Chris employs his passion for advancing initiatives at the intersection of entrepreneurship and the Gospel to share HOPE’s story with new and existing supporters.
 In addition to his role at HOPE, Chris serves on the boards of the Denver Institute for Faith & work and the Colorado Microfinance Alliance.
-Chris has been published in Christianity Today and is co-authoring Mission Drift with Peter Greer (arriving Spring 2014).
+Chris has been published in Christianity Today and co-authored Mission Drift with Peter Greer (2014).
 Chris received his B.S. in business from Taylor University in Indiana and his MBA at Bakke Graduate University.
 He and his wife, Alli, have one son, Desmond, and live in Denver, CO, where they are active members of City Church Denver.